pascalranaora/sufficiency-protocol/ForDegrowthEconomists.md

 ## 10. **Call to Economists**

-> In this repo, we have extended Satoshi Nakamoto original ideas to make them Degrowth compatible.
-A global monetary system that could apply locally without the need on relying on central authorities to store the value.
+In this repository, we are attempting to extend Satoshi Nakamoto original ideas to make them Degrowth compatible.
+A global monetary system that could apply to local communities without the need on relying on trust of central authorities (fully transparent and automated system).

-Money is a technology that allows the transfer of value across space, time, and scale.
+According to economists, Money should be a technology that allows the transfer of value across space, time, and scale.
 Value is the utility that humans ascribe to goods and services.
 It is highly subjective and varies across time and space.

 Unwittingly, economists have defined the functions of money as follows: